 Jane’s work in urban landscape is an extension of two seminal areas of interest: modernism as a critical stance in mid-century landscape practice, and modernization as the remaking of the American landscape at increasingly monumental scales.
-Building upon this foundation her current scholarship is in the emergence of entrepreneurial environments.
-As cities deal with 20th century legacies of urban development and industry, landscape is moving to a pro-active rather than re-active stance — the paradigm is shifting toward sites as producers, living systems linked into supply and demand networks in which the output (waste) of one process is harnessed as the input (nutrient) for others.
-This highly literal land use-as-landscape differs significantly from the previous generations’ passive surfaces of civic amelioration and leisure.
-Today our cities are increasingly geared toward a fusion of economic/social/environmental agendas that fuels healthier communities at local, regional and global scales.
-Productive and seductive, the contemporary landscape is not docile and controlled, but governed by the potent interaction of human and natural forces.
+Building on this foundation, current projects include a new book examining influences that shaped the work of American landscape modernist Dan Kiley, as well as writings on entrepreneurial environments – as cities evolve in response to diverse forces, the urban landscape is moving to a pro-active rather than re-active stance.
+This shifts the paradigm of public space toward multi-functional ecologies and living systems that harness the output (waste) of one process is as the input (nutrient) for others.
+As our cities increasingly gear toward a fusion of economic, social and environmental agendas, new forms and functions of public space will fuel healthier communities at local, regional and global scales.